Skip to content

 3. OIDC/OAuth — Enterprise SSO integration for multi-user deployments.

-• Sessions are visible to all connected browsers (no per-user scoping)
+• Sessions are visible to all connected browsers (no per-user scoping).

 There is no concept of user identity in the web API.
-Any browser can see, continue, or delete any session.
+Any browser can see, continue, or rename any session.
 This design reflects the typical use case: a single operator (or small team) using the dashboard on localhost.

 When a user sends a chat message, the flow differs depending on whether they use the REST or WebSocket interface:

-REST path (POST /api/chat/:agentName/sessions/:sessionId/messages):
+REST path (POST /api/chat/:agentName/messages):

-1. Validate session exists
+1. Validate the agent exists

-2. Call WebChatManager.sendMessage() with a chunk collector callback
+2. Call WebChatManager.sendMessage() with a chunk collector callback (sessionId from the body, or null for a new chat)

 3. Wait for the agent to complete its response

-4. Return the full accumulated response
+4. Return the full accumulated response along with jobId and the SDK sessionId

 WebSocket path (chat:send message):

-3. Stream chat:response chunks, chat:tool_call results, and chat:message_boundary signals back to the requesting client in real time
+2. Stream chat:response chunks, chat:tool_call results, and chat:message_boundary signals back to the requesting client in real time

 The Fastify server doubles as a static file server for the React SPA.
 In production, Vite builds the client to dist/client/, and @fastify/static serves these files from the root path /.